RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L54-L71 "Configuring the Converter")]
 ***

 As SDL XLIFF is an XML-compliant file type, you could  process it using the standard XML API.
-However, we recommend that you use the Trados Studio Bilingual API to process the file.
+However, we recommend that you use the <Var:ProductName> Bilingual API to process the file.
 This way, we add a new class to our project called **FileReader.cs**.

 The **FileReader.cs** class needs to reference the following libraries:
 ```cs